Daniele-Gregori/ResourceFunctions/README.md

 To see their documentation, click the corresponding links.

-The most important one, FindClosedForm, is also in a [separate repository](https://github.com/Daniele-Gregori/FindClosedForm).
+The most important one, FindClosedForm, has also a [separate repository](https://github.com/Daniele-Gregori/FindClosedForm).